 Councillor Elias questioned whether the Chair and Councillors Farr and Lockwood should declare interests in agenda item 8 (Local Plan Update).
-This was because the Oxted & Limpsfield Residents' Group (of which Councillor Sayer was Chair), Godstone Parish Council (of which Councillor Farr was a Member) and Councillor Lockwood had submitted third party representations to the Planning Inspector during the 2019 'examination in public' of the Local Plan and had therefore pre-determined their views.
+This was because as they had the Oxted & Limpsfield Residents' Group (of which Councillor Sayer was Chair), Godstone Parish Council (of which Councillor Farr was a Member) and Councillor Lockwood had submitted third party representations to the Planning Inspector during the 2019 'examination in public' of the Local Plan and had therefore pre-determined their views.
 He asked whether they were now conflicted and, if so, whether they should exclude themselves from future discussion about the Local Plan to avoid the potential for decisions to be challenged.

-The Chair confirmed that she was happy to declare an interest but observed that the matter was now with the Inspector and subject to due process.
+The Chair confirmed that she was happy to declare an interest that she had made representations to the examination hearings but observed that the matter was now with the Inspector and subject to due process.

-Councillor Farr confirmed that Godstone Parish Council

-had also made representations to the examination in respect of the proposed garden village development but he did not believe this compromised his position on the Planning Policy Committee when considering the Local Plan and saw no reason to exclude himself.
+Councillor Farr confirmed that Godstone Parish Council (of which he was an elected Member) had also made representations to the examination in respect of the proposed garden village development but he did not believe this compromised his position on the Planning Policy Committee when considering the Local Plan and saw no reason to exclude himself.